yasufum/spp-tmp/docs/guides/setup/use_cases.rst

 .. code-block:: console

-    spp > sec 1;add vhost 0
+    spp > sec 1; add vhost:0
+    Add vhost:0.

 Uni-Directional L2fwd with Vhost PMD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start a VM with vhost interface as described in
+Launch a VM by using the vhost interface created as previous step.
+Lauunching VM is described in
 :doc:`How to Use<howto_use>`
 and launch ``spp_vm`` with secondary ID 2.
 You find ``sec 2`` from controller after launched.